On this page: Eligibility | Reach out | Apply | Visit | Post-visit | Frequently-asked questions (FAQs)

 As a Ph.D. candidate:

-- Give a lab meeting presentation or a “chalk talk.”
-Set up your visit so that you can show them how good you are.
+• Give a lab meeting presentation or a “chalk talk.”
+Show them why they want to offer you a position.

 As a postdoc: